Near-lossless $\ell_\infty$-constrained Image Decompression via Deep Neural Network: Related Works

-In the class of data-driven learning-based methods, an early approach is sparse coding.
-Chang \etal \cite{rw_chang} proposed to use a sparse dictionary learnt from a training image set to remove the block artifacts.
-Liu et al.\ proposed a dual-dictionary method \cite{rw_liu} carried out jointly in the DCT and pixel domains.
-Given the recent rapid development of deep convolutional neural networks (CNN), a number of CNN-based compression artifacts removal methods were published \cite{ARCNN, rw_svoboda, CAR_guo, CAR_galteri}.
+Given the recent rapid development of deep convolutional neural networks (CNN), a number of CNN-based compression artifacts removal methods were published.
 Borrowing the CNN for super-resolution (SRCNN), Dong \etal \cite{ARCNN} proposed an artifact reduction CNN (ARCNN).
-The ARCNN has a three-layer structure: a feature extraction layer, a feature enhancement layer, and a reconstruction layer.
-This CNN structure is designed in the principle of sparse coding.
 It was improved by Svoboda \etal \cite{rw_svoboda} who combined residual learning and symmetric weight initialization.
 Recently, Guo \etal \cite{CAR_guo} and Galteri \etal \cite{CAR_galteri} proposed to reduce compression artifacts by Generative Adversarial Network (GAN), as GAN is able to generate sharper image details.
 It should be noted, however, that the GAN results may fabricate a lot of false hallucinated details, which is strictly forbidden in many scientific and medical applications.

-To our best knowledge, the existing CNN-based image compression artifacts removal methods all focused on the JPEG post-processing, so we are the first to study the restoration of near-lossless compressed images.